Crabtree’s Cultural and Indigenous Programming

 Crabtree Corner supports Indigenous culture by facilitating and creating safe spaces for the community to gather, learn from each other, share knowledge and build community.

-The Elder in Residence provides one-to-one or group support for families.
-The Elder’s presence within the community enriches Indigenous perspectives, knowledge, approaches to community support, healing and wellness.
+The Indigenous Cultural Worker provides one-to-one or group support for families.
+Their presence within the community enriches Indigenous perspectives, knowledge, approaches to community support, healing and wellness.

 She also supports those disconnected from their families and those who have recently reunited to culturally, spiritually, emotionally or physically reconnect with their Indigeneity.